DrBAA/CBF-github-fundamentals/WHAT I HAVE LEARNT.md

 My **profile README** which can tell people more about myself.

-Using "Markdown" on Git Hub to add some styling to my issues, pull requests, and files.
+Using [Markdown](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) on Git Hub to add some styling to my issues, pull requests, and files.

 How to **"follow"** other people on git hub and **starring** repositories in order to keep track of it.
 To learn more about how to follow people, go to
 [Following People](https://docs.github.com/en/get-started/exploring-projects-on-github/following-people).

 How to find find new projects, events, and developers to interact with by using  github.com/explore

-# **Areas that I am still confused about**
+### **Areas that I am still confused about**

 I am still confused about **"Issues"** and will need to practice more on these.